 - Tax-exemption requirements imposed on the Society under Internal Revenue Code Section 501(c)(6), including the requirements that the Chapter shall not be organized for profit and that no part of its net earnings shall inure to the benefit of any private individual.

 Section 1.
 Membership Eligibility.
 Membership in the Chapter is limited to individuals who are members in good standing of the Society, who support and adhere to the Society’s bylaws, the PRSA National member Code of Ethics and applicable policies and procedures, and who have current paid membership dues to the Chapter.

 Section 2.
 Admission to Membership.
 Admission to membership in the Society shall be governed by the pertinent provisions of the Society’s bylaws and subject to the eligibility requirements set forth above in Article II, Section 1.

 Section 3.
 Rights and Privileges of Membership.
 Membership carries with it a definitive obligation to pay all applicable dues, fees and other charges (collectively referred to as “financial obligations”), as provided in these bylaws and as determined by the board from time to time.
 Any payments by a member to the Society do not mitigate such member’s financial obligations to the Chapter.

 Section 4.
 Resignation or Termination of Membership.

-- Membership is automatically terminated without action by the board for failure to pay applicable dues for more than four months, failure to meet the eligibility requirements for membership, or when the membership to the Society has been terminated for any reason, including non-payment of dues.
+- Membership is automatically terminated without action by the board for failure to pay applicable dues for more than three months, failure to meet the eligibility requirements for membership, or when the membership to the Society has been terminated for any reason, including non renewal and/or non-payment of dues.

 - A member may resign by submitting a written resignation.